Home » Craft Room » DIY Cocktail Napkins: Linen with Crocheted Edge

 • Using your disappearing ink, mark along a fold line from the dot.
 Then measure 1/2″ from where the line meets the edge of your fabric and put a dot there.
 Draw a line connecting the 2 dots.

-• Pin the fabric down and sew along the diagonal line, making sure you reverse at each end to keep it secure.
+• Pin the fabric down and sew along the diagonal line, ensuring you reverse at each end to keep it secure.

 • Starting at your original dot, cut your fabric as shown (sorry it’s a little blurry)